DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 To make it easy to get familiar with the Query Language this walkthrough is divided into two sections: an overview of the Query language and then an enumeration of the different types of expressions with examples.

-A useful way to get familiar with the Query Language is also to view a dataset in the [EdelweissData™ DataExplorer](https://edelweissdata.com/dataset), filter the data by filling search fields and ordering it by clicking the icons and then clicking the "API" button in the top right corner to copy/paste the code including the Query expression to filter & order data rows just like you see it.
+A useful way to get familiar with the Query Language is also to view a dataset in the [EdelweissData™ DataExplorer](https://edelweissdata.com/dataset), filter the data by filling search fields in the UI and ordering it by clicking the icons and then clicking the "API" button in the top right corner to copy/paste the code including the Query expression to filter & order data rows just like you see it in the DataExplorer.

 ## Overview